 And as parents will attest, the list can include anything from wax crayons to toilet paper.

-But with 2020's lockdown still hurting pockets everywhere even as we start this new year, buying up the complete list might be near impossible for many parents.
+But with the Covid-19 lockdown still hurting pockets everywhere, buying up the complete stationery list might be near impossible for many parents.

 Ask for help

 If you're on a small back-to-school budget he says asking your local shop, who should have years of experience, to guide you in choosing the best suitable substitution product, if you cannot afford the recommended item.

 Vosloo also suggests buying combined school packs instead of purchasing individual items at different stores, but to beware of mass produced generic school packs.

 "Make sure they contain the items required by the school, to save you a trip back to the shops," he says, adding that you could ask your local supplier if they provide a lay-by option.

 School lists sometimes include as many as 10 of an item – is it necessary to buy all 10 at once?